Vishwanath Shahdeo: Independent from Company rule

 Thakur Vishwanath Shahdeo was anti-British and anti-missionaries.

 The British had established civil headquarters in Ranchi, and military headquarters of the Ramgarh Battalion at Doronda, without the consent or approval of the zamindar of Barkagarh.
 Later German missionaries also established a church, thus the sanctity of the Jagannath temple was believed to be violated and the zamindar of Barkagarh was virtually surrounded by outsiders.
 He disliked the authoritarian way of functioning of the officials.
 The Christian Kol tribals had forcibly taken possession of his lands, encouraged by the Christian missionaries.
 When he complained to British officials, they paid no heed and simply ignored him.
 He then refused to obey British orders in 1855.
 This shook British authorities.
 The British dispatched a military force of Ramgarh Battalion from Doronda to punish him.
 The British force attacked Hatia, the capital of Barkagarh.
-In a fierce battle many british soldiers were killed and the British got defeated.
+In a fierce battle many British soldiers were killed and the British got defeated.
 Vishwanath Shahdeo won the battle.
 Unable to do anything for two years, the British administration remained silence.

 Role in 1857 rebellion

 In July 1857, during rebellion of 1857, infantry of Hazaribagh revolted who were infantry and 30 cavalry sliders with rifles.
 When follower of British tried to seize them near Pithoria, they went through trail of Lohardaga.
 Jamadar Madhav Singh revolted against Graham.
-In 1 August 1857, people took over property of Graham.
+On 1 August 1857, people took over property of Graham.
 The rebels dispatched a letter to Vishwanath Shahdeo to lead the rebellion and he readily accepted this offer.
 The 600 rebels of Ramgarh Battalion and forces of Viswanath Shahdeo joined.
 He organised a Mukti Vahini (peoples army) with the assistance of nearby zamindars including Pandey Ganpat Rai, Tikait Umrao Singh, Sheikh Bhikhari, Jaimangal Singh, Nadir Ali Khan, Brij Bhusan Singh, Chama Singh, Shiva Singh, Ram Lal Singh and Bijai Ram Singh.
 They burnt down houses of British in Doronda.
 British had to flee from Ranchi.

-In 11 September 1857, they went to Sherghati.
+On 11 September 1857, they went to Sherghati.
 Major English attacked rebels in Chatra with soldiers of Madras Regiment and Sikh Regiment which resulted in defeat of rebels.
 Vishwanath Shahdeo and Pandey Ganpat Rai flee and came to Ranchi and continued their struggle against Company rule.

 King of Pithoria, Jagatpal Singh helped British forces.
 Viswanath Shahdeo attacked Jagatpal Singh in Pithoria.
 A fierce battle ensured in Pithoria for several days which resulted in defeat of rebels.
-He was caught and hanged in Ranchi in 16 April 1858.
-Pandey Ganpat Rai was hanged in 21 April 1858.
+He was caught and hanged in Ranchi on 16 April 1858.
+Pandey Ganpat Rai was hanged on 21 April 1858.